Skip to main content

 • Please take the time to read this page and Homeownership Responsibilities and become familiar with our homeownership roles, process and qualification requirements.

-• Once you have read the guidelines and feel that you meet all the qualifications of a Habitat Homebuyer, you may send an inquiry email during the application rounds mentioned above.
+• Once you have read the guidelines and feel that you meet all the qualifications of a Habitat Homebuyer, you may send an inquiry email during the application rounds.
 Please note we are unable to accommodate requests that are sent outside of application rounds.

 • Send inquiry email to Families@habitatworcester.org with “Homeownership Program” as the subject line.
 In the email, briefly outline your need for a Habitat home, the times you are available for a phone call, and a Family Selection Committee member will be in touch to set up your pre-application interview.